kubevirt/kubevirt/docs/getting-started.md

 ### Dockerized environment

-Runs master and nodes containers, when each one of them run virtual machine via QEMU.
+Runs master and nodes containers.
+Each one of them runs virtual machines via QEMU.
-In additional it runs dnsmasq and docker registry containers.
+In addition it runs `dnsmasq` and Docker registry containers.

 ### Compatibility